algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 To have a reactive sign, we need the software to be awake and ready at any time.
 The queries will be send every 15 minutes.
-That result of the hardwake to be awake at any time to be ready to execute commands.
+That result of the hardware to be awake at any time to be ready to execute commands.

 ## 3.5 / Data Retention